JochimM/Delfi-PQ_FDIR/README.md

 Besides, this repository consists of two verification Arduino files:

-- Pi_Calculation.ino: This file verifies the calculation of pi, based on the Borwein algorithm, is working.
+- Pi_Calculation.ino: This file verifies the calculation of π, based on the Borwein algorithm, is working.
 - simplebitflip.ino: This file verifies the bit flip is working.
 This file changes the bit for a specified value (e.g. 1000) on a specified location (e.g. bit n° 4) and gives the new value.
 - Folder with trash?